tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 ### Explanation by simplification: <a name="simple"></a>
 * ***R. Krishnan, G. Sivakumar, and P. Bhattacharya.
 1999.
 Extracting decision trees from trained neural networks.
 Pattern Recogn.
 32, 12 (1999).***
+* ***Boz, Olcay.
+"Extracting decision trees from trained neural networks." _Proceedings of the eighth ACM SIGKDD international conference on Knowledge discovery and data mining_.
+2002.***
 * ***Bastani, Osbert, Carolyn Kim, and Hamsa Bastani.
 "Interpretability via model extraction." _arXiv preprint arXiv:1706.09773_ (2017).***
 	- [Paper Link](https://arxiv.org/abs/1706.09773)
 	- The authors formulate model simplification as a model extraction process by approximating a transparent model to the complex one.